nguyensjsu/sp22-202-the-architects/member-journals/journal_waqas.md

         - Effectively communicated with team members to mitigate errros, clear misunderstandings.
     - ### Simplicity
         - Aided in simpligying the overall structure of the game.
+    - ### Courage
+        - Understood the need of the hour, collaborated with team to make major changes in design and implementation when flaws were recognised.